PrashamTrivedi/AWS_C002_Notes/ec2.md

 ### Reserved Instances.
-- Upto 75% discuout.
+- Upto 75% discount.
 Require Commitment.
 - 1 or 3 years, All Upfront, Partial Upfront or No Upfront.
 3 years have better discount.
 - 3 years + All Upfront offer better discount.
 - If not paying all upfront, we have to pay hourly rate **regardless of instance running or not**.